-9.12 Shut Down
+9.15 Shut Down

-- 9.12.1 Where the Council requires the business operation or part of it to be temporarily shut down the Council may require the Employee to take annual leave by giving the Employee notice of the requirement at least two (2) months before the period of annual leave is to begin. - 9.12.2 No more than two (2) shut downs can occur in one (1) calendar year. - 9.12.3 Where an Employee is required to take leave and the Employee does not have full or pro rata credit of leave, the Employee may be stood down without pay during the period of the shut down for any time in excess of the Employee's leave credit, i.e. where no accrued leave is available, Leave Without Pay is to be taken. - 9.12.4 Notwithstanding clause 9.12.3, all time that an Employee is stood down without pay for the purposes of this Clause 9.12 will be counted as part of the Employee's period of continuous service.
+- 9.15.1 A shut down is when Council needs to temporarily close a service or department for operational reasons for instance during slow periods of the year such as Christmas and New Year or renovations. - 9.15.2 Where the Council requires the business operation or part of it to be temporarily shut down the Council may require the Employee to take annual leave by giving the Employee notice of the requirement at least four (4) weeks before the period of annual leave is to begin. - 9.15.3 No more than two (2) shut downs can occur in one (1) calendar year. - 9.15.4 Where an Employee is required to take leave and the Employee does not have full or pro rata credit of leave, the Employee may be stood down without pay during the period of the shut down for any time in excess of the Employee's leave credit, i.e. where no accrued leave is available, Leave Without Pay is to be taken. - 9.15.5 Notwithstanding clause 9.15.3, all time that an Employee is stood down without pay for the purposes of this Clause 9.15 will be counted as part of the Employee's period of continuous service.